meliketanrikulu/ROS2-Simple-Navigation/README.md

 * ``ros2 run navigation publisher``

 ### Visualization in RViz2
 The resulting path is published over the /path_ellipse_partial topic.
-Click Add, select the message of type path publishing from the topic /path ellips_partial published in the By Subject tab.
+Click Add, select the message of type path publishing from the topic /path ellips_partial published in the By Topic tab.
 You are expected to see the following result.

 <img src="/img/elips1.png" alt="RESULT"/>